dylanljones/AdventOfCode/README.md

 This project includes a client for scraping data from [Advent of Code] and submitting answers.

-> Please do not spam the servers and cahce the data!
+> Please do not spam the servers and cache the data!
 > Caching is handled by the ``Puzzle`` object, not the client.

 Since the puzzle inputs differ by user, a session token has to be supplied.